Research-Based

 Colostrum may even improve the health of babies who are unable to breastfeed, potentially preventing failure to thrive and helping them achieve feeding goals.

-What’s more, colostrum has been shown to provide benefits for individuals with gastrointestinal conditions such as stomach injuries and infections caused by Helicobacter pylori.
+Furthermore, colostrum has been shown to provide benefits for individuals with gastrointestinal conditions such as stomach injuries and infections caused by Helicobacter pylori.

 Research demonstrates that colostrum supplementation can improve symptoms such as abdominal pain, bloating, and diarrhea.
-Colostrum also contains growth factors that can help repair the intestinal lining and promote healing.
+Colostrum also contains growth factors that help repair the intestinal lining and promote healing.

 Who Should Not Take Colostrum?